 Using Library Search

 - Searching for the title of the resource such as an ebook, database or journal, should bring up the item you are looking for at or near the top of the results.
-If not, you can limit your search by resource type under ‘Refine my results’.
+If not, you can limit your search by resource type using the filter options.

-- You can find particular articles using Library Search, by searching for the article title, and get straight to all of our electronic resources by clicking on ‘view online’.
+- You can find particular articles using Library Search, by searching for the article title.

 - Library Search also searches across a large number of our databases or collections which means you can search across a large number of resources at the same time.
 You can also limit by creation date; author; subject; journal title; language or collection, this will allow you to refine and focus your search.

 Evaluating what you find

 If you have a large number of results you will first want to filter them to weed out any that are not relevant.
 A quick way of judging the quality and relevance of a source, especially on the Internet is to ask:

 - Who is the author of the source?
 Who put the information there (who owns the site)?
 What authority or expertise do they have in this area?